-Ian Wilson will enter his first season as the Carthage College head women's soccer coach in 2018.
+Ian Wilson enters his third season as the Carthage College head women's soccer coach in 2020.

-Wilson will direct the Lady Reds soccer program after a six-year stint as the assistant women's soccer coach at Illinois Wesleyan University.
-He primarily oversaw goalkeepers throughout his tenure at Illinois Wesleyan, where he helped Katie Denney land a spot on the 2015 National Soccer Coaches Association of America (NSCAA) All-America Second Team.
+Wilson arrived at Carthage following a six-year stint as the assistant women's soccer coach at Illinois Wesleyan University.
+He primarily oversaw goalkeepers throughout his tenure at Illinois Wesleyan.
 Technical and tactical instruction, camp coordination, community outreach, video analysis, travel coordination and on-campus visits also fell under WIlson's watch at Illinois Wesleyan.

-The Titans accumulated an 89-32-10 overall record under Wilson's assistance, which resulted in two CCIW Regular Season Championships, one CCIW Tournament Championship and five NCAA Division III Women's Soccer Tournament appearances.
-Wilson helped the Titans reach the 2014 NCAA Division III Women's Soccer Tournament Final Four, where they dropped a 2-1 decision to eventual national champion Lynchburg College.
-Illinois Wesleyan followed that with a NCAA Division III Women's Soccer Tournament Sweet Sixteen appearance in 2015, losing to UW-Whitewater 2-1 OT.
+The Titans accumulated an 89-32-10 overall record under Wilson's assistance, which resulted in two College Conference of Illinois and Wisconsin championships, one CCIW tournament title and five NCAA Division III Women's Soccer Championship appearances.
+Wilson helped the Titans reach the 2014 NCAA Division III Women's Soccer Championship semifinals.

-Prior to arriving in Bloomington, Wilson had a three-year stay as the assistant women's soccer coach at Normal Community High School (Ill.), where he was responsible for the goalkeepers (2009-11).
-Wilson got his collegiate coaching start at Luther College (2005-06), where he was the assistant men's and women's soccer coach.
+Prior to Illinois Wesleyan, Wilson had a three-year stay (2009-11) as the assistant women's soccer coach at Normal Community High School where he was responsible for the goalkeepers.
+Wilson got his collegiate coaching start at Luther College in 2005-06, where he was the assistant men's and women's soccer coach.
 He also served as head coach of the American International Sports Team in 2015, leading them to a second-place finish at the United World Games.
 Wilson also serves as a staff coach with the Illinois Fire Juniors, a post he's held since 2008.

-Wilson obtained his bachelor of science degree in political science and history from the University of Wisconsin-La Crosse in 2003.
-He later received a master of science in student development and administration from University of Wisconsin-La Crosse in 2005.
+Wilson graduated from the University of Wisconsin-La Crosse in 2003.with a bachelor's degree in political science and history He received a master's degree in student development and administration, also from Wisconsin-La Crosse, in 2005.